Mercedes-Benz M186 engine

 The Mercedes Benz M186 Engine was a 3.0–litre single overhead camshaft inline-6 developed in the early 1950s to power the company's new flagship 300 "Adenauer" (W186) four-door saloon.
 It made its debut at the Frankfurt Motor Show in April 1951.

 Designed to give reliable service under prolonged hard use, the iron block/aluminum head engine featured deep water jackets, an innovative diagonal head-to-block joint that allowed for oversized intake and exhaust valves, reverse-flow cylinder head, thermostatically controlled oil cooling, copper-lead bearings, and a hardened crankshaft.

-Variants of the M186 went on to be used in the exclusive 300 S/300 Sc gran tourer, W194 300SL racer, iconic gullwing 300SL sports car, and Mercedes top-end 300-series sedans and limousines, and coupes of the early to mid-1960s.
+Variants of the M186 went on to be used in the exclusive 300 S/300 Sc gran tourer, W194 300SL racer, iconic gullwing 300SL sports car and roadster, and Mercedes top-end 112-series 300SE sedans and limousines, and coupes and cabriolets of the early to mid-1960s.
 Production ended in 1967, four years after the introduction of the 600 Grosser Mercedes and the 386.4 cuin M100 V-8.

-The various versions of the engine (M186 – M199) produced from 115–240 bhp as compression ratios rose and the number of carburettors multiplied or were replaced with fuel-injection.
+The various versions of the engine (M186 – M199) produced from 115–240 bhp as compression ratios rose and the number of carburetors multiplied or were replaced with fuel-injection.

 While sharing many design features with Mercedes' 134 cuin M180 engine introduced at the same show (such as staggered valve arrangement and rockers running off a single overhead camshaft driven by a duplex cam-chain), the two were of completely different design with little or no inter-changeability of parts.

 The term "big six" is sometimes used to distinguish the large block 3.0 L M186 from the small block M180 and its derivatives.